Gauging the Gauge and Anomaly Resolution: Gauging the 1-Gauge

-Conversely, $\zeta(A,\lambda)$ necessarily occurs in the presence of the 2-curvature anomaly $\kappa(A)$, and the {descent equation} (\ref{eq:2curvtran1}) is the key property that guarantees the 1-gauge covariance of the equation of motion $K=\kappa$.

-\begin{remark} One may also view $\zeta$ as a particular twist in the 1-gauge transformation of $\Sigma$, which "inserts" the 2-curvature anomaly $\kappa$; this perspective will be useful for anomaly resolution in section \ref{loop}. \end{remark}
+The {descent Equation} (\ref{eq:desceq}) guarantees the 1-gauge covariance of the equation of motion $K=\kappa$, and provides a differential equation which allows to express $\kappa$ in terms of $\zeta$.
+As such, one may conversely view $\zeta$ as a particular twist in the 1-gauge transformation of $\Sigma$, which ``inserts'' the 2-curvature anomaly $\kappa$.

-Now we need to see that twisting the 1-gauge transformations by $\zeta$ does not spoil the compatibility with the 2-gauge transformations.
-Toward this, we perform a 2-gauge transformation on the descent equation \eqref{eq:desceq}.
-The terms that we acquire proportional to $L$ are, by the Peiffer identity,